-FYI- Many insurance companies are waiving copayments for their clients who would like to receive online counseling at this time.
+FYI- Many insurance companies are waiving copayments for their clients who want to receive online therapy.
 Please connect with your mental health insurance provider to see if you are eligible.

-Recent research reflects that online therapy can be just as effective and sometimes, more convenient in our busy lives.
-Also, virtual therapy can feel more comfortable for some as it is conducted while you are in your own environment.
+Recent research reflects that online therapy can be just as effective and, sometimes, more convenient in our busy lives.
+Also, virtual therapy can feel more comfortable for some as it is conducted in your environment.
 As with traditional therapy, you receive the same treatment and can discuss what you need to with your therapist as if you were face to face.

 Let’s talk about the benefits of online therapy